aws/karpenter-provider-aws/designs/native-ami-versioning.md

 ### 🔑 Suggestion

 Implement Bake Time with `minimumAgeDuration`.
 Users can take advantage of it with EKS Optimized AMIs generally to follow requirements on AMI bake time.
 This applies only to AMIs, rather than a Drift TTL which would apply broadly to every provisioning requirement.
-Users can rely on `minimumAgeDruation` to use it as a safeguard against unexpected AMI upgrades, creating more confidence in relying on Karpenter to make the right decisions.
+Users can rely on `minimumAgeDuration` to use it as a safeguard against unexpected AMI upgrades, creating more confidence in relying on Karpenter to make the right decisions.

 ## Release Pinning